 Key judgements and estimates Description Classifying employee benefit liabilities Moyne Health Services applies significant judgment when measuring and classifying its employee benefit liabilities.
 Employee benefit liabilities are classified as a current liability if Moyne Health Services does not have an unconditional right to defer payment beyond 12 months.
 Annual leave, accrued days off and long service leave entitlements (for staff who have exceeded the minimum vesting period) fall into this category.
 Employee benefit liabilities are classified as a non-current liability if Moyne Health Services has a conditional right to defer payment beyond 12 months.
 Long service leave entitlements (for staff who have not yet exceeded the minimum vesting period) fall into this category.
 Measuring employee benefit liabilities Moyne Health Services applies significant judgment when measuring its employee benefit liabilities.
 The health service applies judgement to determine when it expects its employee entitlements to be paid.
 With reference to historical data, if the health service does not expect entitlements to be paid within 12 months, the entitlement is measured at its present value, being the expected future payments to employees.
-Expected future payments incorporate anticipated future wage and salary levels, durations of service and employee departures, and are discounted at rates determined by reference to market yields on government bonds at the end of the reporting period.
+Expected future payments incorporate: an inflation rate of 4.35%, reflecting the future wage and salary levels • durations of service and employee departures, which are used to determine the estimated value of long service leave that will be taken in the future, for employees who have not yet reached the vesting period.
+The estimated rates are between 22% and 86% discounting at the rate of 4.063%, as determined with reference to market yields on government bonds at the end of the reporting period.
 All other entitlements are measured at their nominal value.